Quick Answers for U.S. Taxpayers with Singapore CPFIS, SRS and Unit Trusts

 Singapore PFIC Core FAQ

-How do I report Singapore Investment-Linked Policies (ILPs)?
+How do I report Singapore Investment-Linked Policies?

 Sources and References